Criminals, Museums, National Park Service, Pop Culture, Travel

 Teddy Roosevelt

-Upon the death of Teddy Roosevelt on January 6, 1919, Lewis G. Reynolds was made chairman of the Wayne County Theodore Roosevelt Memorial committee.
-Reynolds led Indiana’s fundraising plans to honor Roosevelt with monuments in Washington D.C., the national shrine at Oyster Bay, Long Island, restoration of his birthplace at No. 28 West Twenty-Second Street in New York City and lastly, through an endowment fund, “to perpetuate Colonel Roosevelt’s ideals of courageous Americanism.”
+Upon the death of Teddy Roosevelt on January 6, 1919, Lewis G. Reynolds was made chairman of the Wayne County Theodore Roosevelt Memorial Committee.
+Reynolds led Indiana’s fundraising plans to honor Roosevelt with monuments in Washington D.C., the national shrine at Oyster Bay, Long Island, restoration of his birthplace at No. 28 West Twenty-Second Street in New York City, and lastly, through an endowment fund, “to perpetuate Colonel Roosevelt’s ideals of courageous Americanism.”
 The next year, Reynolds traveled to Indianapolis for a speech to the Indiana General Assembly advocating for the construction of the World War Memorial in the capital of the Hoosier state.
 Thanks in part to his efforts, the resolution was adopted, the memorial built.

 After World War I Reynolds led the European Relief Commission, in particular the Wayne County Council headquartered at 1000 Main Street in Richmond.
 The January 11, 1921 issue of the Richmond Palladium noted, “Lewis G. Reynolds today received the following telegram: “Congratulations on dignified and successful manner in which you are conducting campaign for European relief.
 The American people are thoroughly aroused to the appealing need of this great mercy call.
 The need is great.
 The call urgent.
 Let mercy impel us to give relief to the starving children of Europe.
-Herbert Hoover. ”
+Herbert Hoover.”

 z osborn-oldroyd